spell-music/csound-expression/tutorial/SynthTutorial.md

 When several violins play in the orchestra the timbre is quite different from the sound of the single violin.
 Though timbre of each instrument is roughly the same the result is different.
-It happens from the slight detunenment of the instruments.
+It happens from the slight detunement of the instruments.
 We can recreate this effect by stacking together several waveforms that are slightly detuned.
 It can be achieved with function: